-Commercial sustainability for recruitment and retention
+A boost in recruitment and retention

 A large-scale study of 14,000 people in nine countries from IBM’s Institute for Business Value in April reported that 90 percent of respondents said the pandemic had changed their views on sustainability.
 Crucially, most were willing to change their personal behaviour significantly to address environmental issues.

-This includes who they are willing to work for:
+This includes who they are willing to work for.

 - Nearly three quarters say that organisations with strong environmental policies were more attractive employers.